 2. He stole an influencer’s identity

-As one of Dee Kosh’s followers on Instagram and YouTube, I was pleasantly surprised to find his friend Ben Tang on Tinder.
+As one of Dee Kosh’s followers on Instagram and YouTube previously, I was pleasantly surprised to find his friend Ben Tang on Tinder.
 Back then, I recognised him by face and not by name, so I swiped right even though the name on the profile said “Ashley”, not “Ben”.

-When we matched, I tried to break the ice by asking about his friendship with Dee Kosh.
+When we matched, I tried to break the ice by asking him questions.
 With every question I asked, his answers got more and more curt.
 Not long after, he unmatched me completely.